lvdopqt/dspcrossover/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-## Acknowledgments

-- The project uses the `i2c_lcd.py` library for controlling the LCD display.
-- The DSP processing is based on the Sigma DSP library, which provides a comprehensive interface for managing audio signal processing.